7Block Labs

 1. Transparent Proxy Pattern

-Description: Separates storage and logic, with an admin controlling upgrades.
-Users interact directly with the proxy, which delegates calls to the logic contract.
+Description: This setup keeps storage and logic separate, giving an admin the power to manage upgrades.
+Users connect directly with the proxy, which handles the calls and forwards them to the logic contract.

 Advantages: